 The UK has an extensive network of buses, and it would be ideal to carry 2 or 3 bikes on the front.
-However this is not happening at the moment, as the DfT is not allowing new developments like this at the moment.

 This would tie in with the long term Government aim of the UK being as cycle-friendly as possible.
 This simple, easy to use ‘multi-modal’ solution would be really popular with UK commuters, leisure, casual or occasional cyclists, and enables many more journeys to be made by bike.